Keeps Review: The Truth About Their Hair Loss Treatments?

 Claim 2: Tretinoin gently exfoliates to enhance minoxidil’s efficacy, making for easy once-daily application

-Conclusion: Partially true
+Conclusion: Mostly true

 Claim 3: Caffeine supports thicker, healthier hair growth and makes thinning hair look thicker